yaolinli/IDC/README.md

 --gtfile ../bird/dataset/bird/test_self.json
 ```

-We also provide the pre-trained and fine-tuned checkpoints at [baidu yun (password: )]().
+We also provide the pre-trained and fine-tuned checkpoints at [baidu yun (password:to5a)](https://pan.baidu.com/s/1i-6o6MGJN-3_NQaDquj8Uw).
 The  reported results on Birds-to-Words  dataset are as follows:

 | Dataset        | BLEU4 | METEOR | CIDEr-D | ROUGE-L |
 | -------------- | ----- | ------ | ------- | ------- |
 | Birds-to-Words | 31.0  | 23.4   | 25.3    | 49.1    |